Jerry Holm’s Positive Attitude Shines Through Weekend Fire

 No cause of the fire has been officially determined, however the flames originated in the garage, which stands just four feet from his house.
 Still, despite the challenges facing the Holm family, Jerry is putting his best foot forward.

-Holm said recent events in his life have kept him thinking positive thoughts in the recent years.
+Holm added recent events in his life have kept him thinking positive thoughts lately.
 Those events included health issues, less ability to work and financial concerns.

 “This isn’t the worse thing that’s ever happened to me,” he said regarding the destruction of his home.
 “The worst thing that’s ever happened to me is my health, so this is the second-worst.
 To me, it’s like ‘eh,’ I just have to re-do it.
 I understand what it’s like to be in hard times, so a good joke is even good, but for my daughter, it’s a little tougher because she’s a teenager and her whole childhood just went up in smoke.”

 It didn’t take long for the community to respond.